Native Americans in United States elections: As politicians

 Over time, Native Americans have been able to gain more representation the more they overcome other legal barriers in voting rights.
 A previous lack in ability to do so can be traced back to a simple lack of the resources for Native Americans (see section on "economic factors").
 In recent years, though, a general trend of increase in Native American representation has been evident, particularly in the legislative branch and in local offices.

-The first elected Native American US senator was Hiram Rhodes Revels (R-Mississippi), elected by the Mississippi state legislature in 1870.
-Revels was also the first elected legislator of African American descent.
-Two years later, Richard H. Cain (R-South Carolina) was the first of Native American descent (and also African American) elected to the House of Representatives.
-Before becoming vice president, Charles Curtis (R-Kansas) became the first directly elected Native American senator in 1914.
+In 1892, Charles Curtis (R-Kansas) was the first Native American elected to the House of Representatives; he also became the first Native American senator in 1914.
 This year held the first senate elections held after the passage of the Seventeenth Amendment to the United States Constitution, which allowed for the election of senators by popular vote.
-Upon becoming vice president, Curtis reached the highest elected office a Native American in the United States has ever reached, a record he still holds.
-No other Native Americans would be elected to Congress until Ben Nighthorse Campbell of Colorado was elected into the House of Representatives in 1986, then into the Senate in 1992 (both times under the Democratic Party, which he has since left for the Republican Party).
+Upon becoming vice president following his election with Herbert Hoover in 1928, Curtis reached the highest elected office a Native American in the United States has ever reached, a record he still holds.
+No other Native Americans would be elected to Congress in either chamber until Republican Ben Reifel (Rosebud Lakota) of South Dakota, who served from 1961 to 1971; Ben Nighthorse Campbell (Northern Cheyenne) of Colorado was elected into the House of Representatives in 1986, and would become the first Native American in the Senate since Curtis when he was elected 1992 (although originally a member of the Democratic Party, Campbell left for the Republican Party in 1995).

 As legal battles have been won against voter suppression, Native Americans have played more of a role in electing representatives from among their own.
 Among these historic changes were the local elections in McKinley County, New Mexico in 1972; Coconino County, Arizona in 1980; San Juan County, Utah in 1986; and in precincts across the Navajo reservation in 1990 (with 5 Navajos running under the slogan "it’s our turn").
 As for state legislatures, between the 1980s to 2018, it was reported that the number of state legislators that are Native Americans has tripled.
-However, 64% of those representatives only live in five states.According to the list of Native Americans in the United States Congress (see above), as of March 2021, there are four identifying Native Americans holding seats in the House of Representatives.
-Three of them are Republicans, and one is a Democrat.
+However, 64% of those representatives only live in five states.